 Unpacking everything else

 Once you have the interior of your home set up and packed away, you can shift your focus to the garage and outside of your home.
-Before you unpack your garage items, install sufficient shelving or get good storage boxes to help you keep the garage organized.
+Before you unpack your garage items, install sufficient shelving or get good storage boxes to help you keep it organized.
 The time frame for setting up your outdoor furniture and other fixtures should depend on the season.
-If you move in the fall or winter, you might want to keep your outdoor items in the garage or in a storage facility until they can be brought outside.
+If you move in the fall or winter, you might want to keep your outdoor items in the garage or storage facility until they can be brought outside.